Skip to content

 • Obtain a copy of the Thesis Guide from the Graduate School.

-• Activate intent to graduate on LionPATH during the semester of intended graduation; see Thesis, Dissertation and Performance Calendar; deadline is typically within the first two weeks of the semester.
+• Activate intent to graduate on LionPATH during the semester of intended graduation; see Office of Theses and Dissertations calendar; deadline is typically within the first two weeks of the semester.

 • By the semester deadline date, submit a draft of the thesis to the Office of Theses and Dissertations for format review.